Calendar reform: Perennial calendars

 Many calendar reforms have offered solutions to make the Gregorian calendar perennial.
 These reforms would make it easy to work out the day of the week of a particular date, and would make changing calendars each year unnecessary.
-There are, roughly speaking, two options to achieve this goal: leap week calendars and intercalary days.
+There are, roughly speaking, two options to achieve this goal: leap week calendars and intercalation of a day to the weeks.
 Leap week calendars add a leap week of seven days to the calendar every five or six years to keep the calendar roughly in step with the tropical year.
 They have years of either 364 days (52 weeks) or 371 days (53 weeks), thus preserving the 7-day week.

 Proposals mainly differ in their selection of a leap rule, placing of the leap item (usually middle or end of the year), in the start day of the week and year, in the number (12 or 13) and size of months and in connected naming; some are compatible to the week date of ISO 8601.

 The World Calendar, favored by the UN in the 1950s, and the International Fixed Calendar, quite popular among economists between the World Wars, are proposals that start each year on a Sunday.
 The 364 days within the week system form 52 weeks of 7 days.
 The World Calendar has every quarter beginning on the same day of the week.
 In the World Calendar, the 365th and 366th day are considered holidays and named Worlds Day and Leap Year Day.
 These "off-calendar" days stand outside the seven-day week and caused some religious groups to strongly oppose adoption of the World Calendar.
 Such concerns helped prevent the World Calendar from being adopted.
 Supporters of the World Calendar, however, argue that the religious groups' opposition overlooked every individual's right to celebrate these holidays as extra days of worship, or Sabbaths.
 This option, they reason, maintained the seven-day worship cycle for those who share that concern, while allowing benefits of a perennial calendar to be shared by all.